-Bond set for mother accused of helping her two sons suspected in triple murder evade capture
+Mother accused of helping her two sons in suspected triple murder evade capture released on bond

 BATON ROUGE, La.
-(WAFB) - A woman is accused of helping her two sons get out of state after they allegedly took part in the murders of three people at an apartment complex on Memorial Day, according to arrest records.
+(WAFB) - According to officials the woman who helped her two sons get out of state after they allegedly took part in the murders of three people at an apartment complex on Memorial Day, is now out on bond.

 Detectives say two young men walked into the gated pool area at Fairway View Apartments on College Drive just before 8 p.m. on May 31 and opened fire.